abshamrat/webdriverio-cucumber-for-beginner/README.md

 - Describes overall behaviors of the system
 - Customer focused

+it helps teams create business requirements that can be understood by the whole team

 ## What is Gherkin?
 - Gherkin is the language Cucumber uses to define test cases
 - It's non-technical